uil comment info

 If you’d like to explore more remote parts of the lake, or travel with your family in comfort, a car is still a practical option.
 It’s ideal for day trips and visits to sites less accessible by public transport.

-Innovative transit options
+Innovative transport options

 The gyropod or segway is an innovative, silent means of transport that makes discovering Annecy and its lake fun.
 A two-wheeled electric vehicle, the segway is driven standing up, offering panoramic views and the possibility of riding on sidewalks.
 Small-group rentals with a guide are available.